-In the menu [Control / Qxx / Trip Manager] (where "Qxx" corresponds to the designation of the switchgear, as it is defined in the single-line diagram), there are setting parameters $Off\ Cmd\ n$ ", to which you can assign the protection trip commands.
+In the menu [Control / Qxx / Trip Manager] (where "Qxx" corresponds to the designation of the switchgear, as it is defined in the single-line diagram), there are setting parameters "Off Cmd n", to which you can assign the protection trip commands.
 In this so-called Trip Manger, all these assigned protection trip commands are combined by an "OR" logic, which then cause a switchgear trip command to be issued.

 Only the switchgear trip command, that is issued by the Trip Manager, is actually sent to the switchgear.
-This means, that only tripping commands which are assigned in the Trip Manager lead to an operation of the switchgear.
-In addition to that, the user can set the minimum hold time of the trip command within this module and define whether the trip command is latched or not (see also section "Latching" below, "5.2 Latching").
+Hence only tripping commands that are assigned in the Trip Manager lead to an operation of the switchgear.
+In addition to that, the user can set the minimum hold time of the trip command within this module and define whether the trip command is latched or not (see also Latching").

-Note that in the diagram above, "SG[x]" represents "switchgear number x"; however, the exact designation is defined in the single-line file, see also \Longrightarrow "5 Single-Line Diagram".
+Note that in the diagram above, "SG[x]" represents "switchgear number x"; however, the exact designation is defined in the single-line file, see also \Longrightarrow "Single-Line Diagram".

-If a tripping command is configured as "Latched" = "active", it will stay active until it is acknowledged (see "Acknowledgment" chapter, \(\bigsim \) "Acknowledgments").
+If a tripping command is configured as Latched = "Active" it will stay active until it is acknowledged.
+(For a general description of acknowledgment, see \implies "2.5 Acknowledgments").